Oatmeal Raisin Cookies

 - Allow to cool an additional 10 minutes on hot baking sheet before transferring to a cooling rack.

-Pro Tips For Making Vegan Oatmeal Cookies
+Pro Tips For Making Vegan Cookies

 Creaming the butter and sugar to the correct consistency is the key technique to the success of any cookie recipe.
 Vegan butter substitutes tend to break down more than dairy butter, making getting great vegan cookies more of a challenge.
 Regular cookie recipes call for softening the butter to make them easier to work with.
 Setting the butter out for only a few minutes while making the vegan egg substitute for cookies will be sufficient here.